ejw-data/tableau-drug-study/README.md

 <br>

 ## Setup and Installation
 1. Open the `DrugTreatments_v2022.1.twbx` in Tableau
+1. The dashboad can be view on Tableau Public at https://public.tableau.com/views/DrugTreatments/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link
 1. Data can be found in the https://github.com/ejw-data/matplotlib-drug-eval repo.